homezhan/artoolkit-docs/Unity/unity_getting_started.md

-#Getting Started with ARToolKit in Unity
+#Getting Started with ARToolKit for Unity

 ##Installation
 ARToolKit for Unity is distributed as a Unity package.
 A package is an archive of files which can be imported and unpacked into your Unity project.
 In this case, the package contains the plugin, scripts and resources necessary to integrate ARToolKit with your Unity application.

-The ARToolKit for Unity package is available for download from ARToolworks.
+The ARToolKit for Unity package is available for download from ARToolKit.
 Download and store this package on your machine.

 You can import the package into a fresh or existing project.
 Select menu `Assets -\> Import Package -\> Custom Package...` and browse to the location where you have stored the ARToolKit package.
 Select the package, and Unity will ask which files to import.
 Simply import all files at this stage.